Last updated: September 6th, 2023

 [FEI] – Force Effect Intensity

 Amplify the subtle effects and details you feel from the circuit through the wheel.
 Set it high and you’ll feel these effects significantly.
-A lower setting will mute those sensation.
-It’s good to remember that this will amplify circuit details without affecting overal FFB strength – so the car will feel the same in the corners.
+A lower setting will mute (reduce) those sensations.
+It’s good to remember that this will amplify circuit details without affecting overall FFB strength – so the car’s feedback will be unaffected except when big events like kerb hits occur.

 [FOR] – Game Force Effect Strength